 9. Practising controlled breathing in the form of yoga or meditation can help children to calm their bodies.
 This can help to reduce cortisol levels, lower blood pressure, improve arterial blood flow and reduce inflammation in the body.

 10. Be wary of antibiotic use.
-Majority of childhood illnesses are caused by viral infections.
+The majority of childhood illnesses are caused by viral infections.
 Overuse of antibiotics when they are not necessary can build up antibiotic resistance and make it harder for the body to fight off infections.
 Usually a healthy diet and lots of rest is the best way to recover but if you are ever concerned about your child's health it is always best to check with your doctor.